fgcz/prolfqua/README.md

 ```

-To install the package without vignettes from github you can execute in R
+To install the package without vignettes from github you can execute in R.

 ```
 install.packages('remotes')